 - AstraZeneca and the challenges of mass-producing a Covid-19 vaccine.

 - How the business interests of vaccine trials work against people of color.

 Thanks for reading!
 And don’t hesitate to reach out with comments, questions, or companies you want to know more about.

-Best wishes for a forward-looking end to your week,
+Best wishes for a pivotal end to your week,